best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 There are many different ways that a dataframe can be sampled, the two main types covered in this page are:
 1) **simple random sampling**: [`.sample()`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.sample.html) in Pyspark and [`sdf_sample()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/sdf_sample.html) in SparklyR and
-2) **stratified sampling**: [`.sampleBy()`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.sampleBy.html) in Pyspark and XXX in SparklyR (Don't belive the alternate method will work in the current spark version. must have spark > 3.0.0).
+2) **stratified sampling**: [`.sampleBy()`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.sampleBy.html) in Pyspark.
+There is currently no way to do stratified sampling in SparklyR when using version 2.4.0 (spark vesion > 3.0.0 is required).

 Although, these two methods are the focus of this page there are numerous methods that can be used for sampling that will not be covered here, such as systematic sampling and cluster sampling.

-*insert a diagram to give a simple overview of what these sampling methods are OR do this under the individual headings instead*

 Both `.sample()` and `.sampleBy()` in Pyspark use the same base functions for sampling with and without replacement.
 For sampling without replacement PySpark implements a uniform sampling method using random number generation.
 A row will be added to the sample if the randomly generated number is smaller than the fraction input and each row has an equal probability of being sampled.
-Whereas for sampling with replacement numbers are generated from a Poisson sample (check details on this).
+Whereas for sampling with replacement numbers are generated from a Poisson sample.
 A link to the alogirithm breakdown can be found [here](https://github.com/apache/spark/blob/master/python/pyspark/rddsampler.py).

 It is important to note that sampling in Spark returns an approximate fraction of the data, rather than an exact one.
 The reason for this is explained in the [sample](#sampling-sample-and-sdf_sample) section.